voukatas/jerry/README.md

 Issue 2
 72,704 bytes in 1 blocks are still reachable in loss record 2 of 2 This is because of <iostream> lib which handles on its own the memory that has allocated and the valgrind sees it as a leak.

+Issue 3
+You might see also allocations from static variables/functions these also are not an issue

 In case you see something else then... well...
 It's your fault!
 No, I am kidding, most probably is an actual leakage and I would be happy(not so much) to let me know